-One of the main purposes in undertaking this plan update for Terrebonne Parish has been to introduce into the plan and its recommendations sustainability and resiliency.
+Capital Project Priorities in the Comprehensive Plan Update One of the main purposes in undertaking this plan update for Terrebonne Parish has been to introduce into the plan and its recommendations sustainability and resiliency.
 In nearly every chapter of this planning document, recommendations have been couched in these terms.
 This chapter on Capital Improvement Priorities is also dedicated to recommending priorities which promote sustainability and resiliency in the parish.
-What is remarkable about the parish's existing Capital Budget is that more than half of it is dedicated to levees and drainage improvements which, for Terrebonne Parish, are the sine qua non of sustainability and resiliency.
+What is remarkable about the parish's existing Capital Budget is that more than half of it is dedicated to levees and drainage improvements which, for Terrebonne Parish, are the sine qua non of sustainability and resiliency at this time.
 For this reason, capital improvement priorities in this chapter of the Comprehensive Plan Update will suggest projects that will compliment drainage and levee projects in the existing Capital Budget.
 However, more is needed.
-Discussed below is a list of projects or actions the parish should work into its capital funding budget, given them priority as they support sustainability, resiliency, economic development, or quality of life issues in the parish.

-Suggested Capital Priorities for Sustainability and Resiliency

-- Terrebonne Parish, in conjunction with appropriate local agencies, should look for ways to fund and complete construction of the Morganza hurricane protection levee system and all its components as quickly as possible.
+Discussed below is a list of projects or actions the parish should work into its capital funding budget, giving them priority as they support sustainability, resiliency, economic development, or quality of life issues in the parish.
+Suggested Capital Priorities for Sustainability and Resiliency - Terrebonne Parish, in conjunction with appropriate local agencies, should look for ways to fund and complete construction of the Morganza hurricane protection levee system and all its components as quickly as possible.
 Priority should be given to the most critical reaches and components of this system. - 2.
-The parish should continue to find funding in its capital budget to ensure that all areas of the parish are adequately drained.
+The parish should continue to find funding in its capital budget to ensure that all areas of - the parish are adequately drained.
 As noted previously, drainage and levee projects consume the majority of funds in the parish's 2012 Capital Budget.
-There is at least anecdotal information suggesting that the 25-year flood may have grown inadequate as the design standard for drainage systems in the parish.
-Priority should be given to funding a parish-wide drainage study to determine whether a higher design standard, such as the 50-year storm event, might be a more appropriate standard for sustainability and resiliency. - 3.
+However, it is expected that with the continuing problem of sea level rise in Terrebonne Parish (coupled with land subsidence) drainage will become more challenging over time.
+For this reason, the parish should consider addressing parish-wide drainage through a study to determine what changes in drainage design may be necessary and at what point these changes should be made.
+This study may suggest a more appropriate drainage design standard which will better support sustainability and resiliency in Terrebonne. - 3.
 The parish should begin to acquire property around the parish which will allow the construction of a series of interconnected flood or drainage basins/ponds, particularly in the northern portion of the parish, to facilitate better drainage.
-These basins, in effect public retention ponds, could also serve as components to the parish public system could recreation and interconnected by a system of greenways.
-Before property for these ponds is acquired, suitable locations should be identified in a new parish-wide drainage design study.
+These basins, in effect public retention ponds, could also serve components of and additions to the parish public recreation system and could be interconnected by a system of greenways.
+Before property for these ponds is acquired, suitable locations should be identified in coordination with the suggested parish-wide drainage study.
 Such locations would facilitate better drainage in the parish as well as serve as part of an enhanced park/greenway system within the parish.
-Such a system is discussed in Chapter 6.

-4. The parish should continue to be pro-active in the provision of water and sewer lines in advance of development as a method to influence where new development may locate.
+Such a system is discussed in Chapter 6. - 4.
+The parish should continue to be pro-active in the provision of water and sewer lines in advance of development as a method to influence where new development may locate.
+However, as important as guiding the direction of new development is, the public health problem associated with the existence of raw or partially treated sewage in the yards, ditches, canals, and other waterways of the parish is of much greater urgency.
 Although pro-actively providing water and sewer service, or making it available where it is not yet demanded, will delay the receipt of revenues generated by the users of these services, such actions could reduce actual capital outlays in the long run and help to shape the direction of growth in the parish.